medavox/tuki-nuwa/text/for-public/Grammar.md

 all sorts of other things are sometimes lumped in under tense.

 But these interpretations are wrong, at least in this theory of grammar.
-They're only still kept around because of academic tradition.
+They're only still kept around because of literary/academic tradition.

-However, some interesting distinctions to make would be: distant past vs recent past, near future vs distant future
+However, some interesting addtional, actual distinctions to make would be: distant past vs recent past, near future vs distant future

-Voices
+Voices (Passivity)
 ------

+whether they happen *to* the subject, or the subject does them to an object

 default: active